MY MOST BEAUTIFUL CLAY POT EVER!

 Simple.
 Simple.
 Simple.

-So why do we struggle using these kind words?
-I think we all need to hit the pause
+So why do we struggle using kind words?
+Because we are human.
+We need to hit the pause

 button.
-Where are we?
-Better yet, ask this simple question?
+Better yet, ask yourself this simple question,

 What would Jesus do?